midusi/transformational_measures_tf/README.md

 ![](docs/images/variance2.png)

-So, the class variance compute these values for a dataset X and a model M using the Iterator.
+So, the class variance computes these values for a dataset X and a model M using the Iterator.

 ### Usage